-Measures to restructure Group companies and strengthen the Group's marketing capabilities and financial position in this business segment included four mergers, involving 10 shopping center management companies (The EKIBIRU Development Co.
-TOKYO merged with Omori Primo Co., Ltd., and Akihabara Co., Ltd.; Hiratsuka Station Building Co., Ltd. (now named Shonan Station Building Co., Ltd.), with Lumine Chigasaki Co., Ltd., and Abonde Co., Ltd.; Morioka Terminal Building Co., Ltd., with Aomori Station Development Co., Ltd.; and Takasaki Terminal Building Co., Ltd., with Kumagaya Station Development Co., Ltd.).
+Measures to restructure Group companies and strengthen the Group's marketing capabilities and financial position in this business included two mergers involving five shopping center management companies.
+These were the merger of LUMINE Co., Ltd., with Shinjuku Station Building Co., Ltd., and the amalgamation of Hachioji Terminal Building Co., Ltd., Kokubunji Terminal Building Co., Ltd., and Kofu Station Building Co., Ltd. In addition, the My City shopping center began operations anew as LUMINE EST with operations in Tokyo.
+As a result of these and other initiatives, operating revenues increased 3.5%, to ¥197.1 billion (\$1,671 million), and operating income was up 8.9%, to ¥58.6 billion (\$497 million).

-As a result of those efforts, the segment recorded an increase of 4.7% in operating revenues, to ¥190.5 billion (\$1,628 million).
-Costs and expenses grew 3.6%, to ¥144.4 billion (\$1,234 million), reflecting such factors as favorable performances by LUMINE Co., Ltd., and operating income advanced 8.1%, to ¥53.9 billion (\$460 million).